-9. Financial Instruments
+9. Financial Instruments and risk management

-The Company's financial instruments consist of cash, amounts receivable, deposits, and accounts payable and accrued liabilities.
-Financial assets and financial liabilities are measured on an ongoing basis at fair value or amortized cost.
-Cash, amounts receivable, and deposits are designated as loans and receivables and measured at amortized cost.
-Accounts payable and accrued liabilities are designated as other financial liabilities and measured at amortized cost.
+The Company's financial instruments consist of cash and short-term deposits, amounts receivable, accounts payable and accrued liabilities, and deferred amounts payable.
+All of the Company's financial instruments are recognized at fair value and are subsequently measured at their amortized cost.
 The recorded values of all financial instruments approximate their current fair values because of their nature and respective maturity dates or durations.